 Who else is ready to get into full-on gift mode?
 I’m all about homemade gifts, which means I gotta start early.
 I would much rather give (and receive) something with a personal touch.
 It just feels more special, doesn’t it?
 And homemade candy with Nutella – who could possibly be disappointed in a present like that?

-My favorite goodie to give away for Christmas are these whole grain ginger cookies but this time I wanted to go with something more Italian.
-Because these Nutella truffles, which I jazzed up with Frangelico, a hazelnut liqueur, went to the folks at my favorite gelato shop.
+These Nutella truffles are jazzed up with Frangelico, a hazelnut liqueur, are the perfect foodie gift for the folks at my favorite gelato shop.
 Being Italian, I hoped they’d appreciate these nuggets of goodness, which are very similar to Italian Baci Perugina candy.
 And I was right!
 They loved them.
 Trust me, you really can’t go wrong with Nutella, chocolate and booze.